What is the Yellow Ribbon Program?

 What do I have to do to receive Yellow Ribbon benefits?

 If you meet the above requirements fill out the application below, it is a first come first serve basis because we have a limited amount of Yellow Ribbon scholarships available.
-Applications will be on file for one semester, after which you must reapply to receive the Yellow Ribbon scholarship again.
+Applications will be on file for one semester, after which you must reapply to receive the Yellow Ribbon award again.
 Please contact our office for further details regarding your Yellow Ribbon eligibility, 208-426-3744.